Daviey52/can-of-books-frontend/README.md

 At 8/15/2021 08:am The application allows users to use Auth0 and view information contained in the page.
-At 8/18/2021 10:00pm The application allow user to view books that have been persisted by MongoDB At 8/22/2021 12:00pm The application allows the user to add and delete books from their account
+At 8/18/2021 10:00pm The application allow user to view books that have been persisted by MongoDB At 8/22/2021 12:00pm The application allows the user to add and delete books from their account At 8/25/2021 08:07pm The application allows the user to update books in the databse

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->